 You see, throughout 2019, many foreigners who had previously had WeChat Pay accounts without a Chinese bank account had been shut down.
 Now, it seems like that will be changing.

 Adding a Foreign Credit Card to WeChat | My Experience

 The first sign that things might not go well is that it won’t let me change the name on my card.
-It insists that my name is “Summers Joshua Stewart” because in China, they put your last name first.
+It insists that my name is “Summers Joshua [middle name]” because in China, they put your last name first.

 Of course, this isn’t how my name is listed on my credit card, but oh well.
 We’ll continue anyway.